MistyCommunity/Documentation/src/content/misty-ii/rest-api/api-reference.md

 ### GetVideoRecording

-Downloads a video recording to your browser or REST client.
+Obtains a video recording that Misty has created.

 You can only use this command to obtain Misty's video recordings.
 To obtain user-uploaded video assets, use the [`GetVideo`](./#getvideo) command.